Benchmark

 Staying on top of constant content updates without drowning in manual maintenance is the real tradeoff behind RSS-powered chatbots. customgpt.ai bridges that gap by turning RSS feeds into sitemaps, auto-syncing your website content, and plugging into tools like Zapier so your assistant is always current without extra work.
 If you’re ready to turn your feed into a living, always-on assistant, get started with customgpt.ai for RSS-powered chatbots today.

-How do I connect an RSS feed to a chatbot using CustomGPT.ai?
+Can I connect an RSS feed directly to a chatbot, or do I need a sitemap?

-How can I keep my RSS-powered CustomGPT.ai chatbot automatically updated?
+How do I keep an RSS-powered chatbot updated automatically?

 3x productivity.